giovanni7304/SDR/README.md

 # This is my first draft
 # Many more demod coming soon
 #
-# These will eventually work with the RTL-SDR USB
+# These will eventually work with the RTL-SDR USB for Educational purposes
 ####################################################################################################
 # SDR PTT Pipeline